Foundations and geotechnical services

 Site Investigation: collecting geotechnical data through soil sampling, geophysical surveys, and in situ testing to assess soil conditions, identify potential hazards, and inform project planning.

-Geotechnical Testing: conducted both in laboratories and on-site to determine the physical and mechanical properties of soil and rock samples, providing crucial information for engineering design.
+Geotechnical Testing: conducted both in laboratories and on-site to determine the physical and mechanical properties of soil and rock samples, providing crucial information for foundation engineering design.

 Geophysical Surveys: utilising non-invasive survey techniques to map subsurface conditions, helping engineers understand geological formations and detect shallow gas